idkosilov/NDICapture/README.md

 *   Capture and stream a specific window or desktop.
 *   Easy to use command-line interface.
 *   Compatible with NDI-enabled software and hardware.
+*   Supports capture of windows with alpha channel.

 Requirements
 ------------